 THE EFFECT OF RISING PRICES.
 When the price for a barrel of oil rises…where will it stop?
 Because so many shale oil producers have been put out of business, and oil exploration has been cut back, when the prices go up (because less oil is sold by Saudi Arabia), then the prices will go up to a higher price than $3/gallon at the pump.
 It will take a while to get America’s fracking back on line.
 Saudi Arabia will make up for this current period of losses from low prices by the upcoming period of high prices.
 How high will American politicians allow it to go, before they and the Saudis rein the escalating prices back??
 But there is another wild card that has been created—ISIS.
 Granted ISIS was a product of America, but it is like a zombie monster that will take on a life of its own.
 ISIS hates the immoral Saudi royalty, and is attempting to blow up one of their oil fields.
 If they do, then that will help oil prices go up.
 The price of oil makes up about a third of the price of food, due to production costs involving oil products, and transportation costs.
 A rise in oil prices will cause the price of food globally to go up.
 Ouch to those with fixed incomes!
 Now the Illum.’s script calls for chaos, especially the kind of chaos that looks natural.
 Like I say: plots & scripts within other plots & scripts.
 Yes, it would be nice if the prices were more stable, all this up & down movement wreaks havoc with economies around the world.
 Perhaps the amount of plant material used for biofuel will change.
 Brazil uses lots of sugar cane to make ethanol biofuel.
 In the U.S., maize (which is similar to corn) & corn are used to make biofuel.
 Rising prices will give Russia’s economy some relief.

 BOTTOM LINE.
 The bottom line of this post is that at some point, oil & gas prices will rise.
-This will cause a rise in food & other product prices.
+Consequently, if your business does feel the impact of rising energy prices, it might in your best interests to visit an energy supplier comparison resource such as Utility Bidder to help you find a more affordable rate.
+Additionally, this will cause a rise in food & other product prices.
 The rising prices will seriously hurt the U.S., Chinese, & Japanese economies.
 It would be fallacious thinking to mistakenly believe that oil/gas prices will stay down.
 There may be large global reserves of oil, especially geologically produced oil in places like the Arctic Ocean, but the question is not how much is there, but what are the costs of obtaining it.
 You will see the prices rise, and when they do, it is possible in a worst case scenario, they could rise to $4/gallon at the pump.
 Another bottom line is this, the big oil companies of the Illuminati, and their politicians around the world, have some control mechanisms that have serious economic impacts.
 My friends, just thought you’d appreciate having a heads up on all this.